At DAI we all* study at the intersections of practice (action) and theory (reflection): Art Praxis.

-In order to be accepted, you have already earned a BA, BFA or a degree-level certificate at a higher level of study in order to be accepted.
-Certificates will be verified by the Student Department@the overriding University of the Arts called ArtEZ.
+In line with official regulations you must already have earned a BA, BFA or a degree-level certificate at a higher level of study in order to be accepted.
+Certificates will be verified by the Student Department@ our "parent" University of the Arts called ArtEZ.

 Exceptionally, an application by a truly outstanding practitioner who is not in the possession of a relevant degree may be taken into consideration (please note that we as DAI can only issue a heartfelt recommendation and motivation letter to underpin our strong wish to accept you into our program.
 It is the official Exam Committee of the ArtEZ University of the Arts which holds the exclusive right to veto our joint request for admission.
 At this point unfortunately this Exam Committee has not offered clear guidelines for acceptance of candidates not in the possession of a relevant degree into the MA programs of the ArtEZ Graduate School.
 If you think your case is solid enough, you are still VERY welcome to apply for a placement@DAI.
 We might be up for a challenge, but, hey, Fighting Bureaucracy is our middle name:)).

 The DAI sees English, for better or for worse, as the lingua franca (working language, bridge language, vehicular language, unifying language); the language we use systematically, in order to make communication possible between people who do not share a mother tongue.
 We want to celebrate that there are many Englishes*, including new de-colonized versions.
 Communication skills at the level of our syllabus will be assessed by the Admissions Committee.
 Nothing more, nothing less.

 There is no age restriction for study at the DAI, nor is there a set limit to the time span between graduation with a bachelor's degree and application to our master's programme.